 In fractional-reserve banking, the bank is required to hold only a portion of customer deposits on hand, freeing it to lend out the rest of the money.
 This system is designed to continually stimulate the supply of money available in the economy while keeping enough cash on hand to meet withdrawal requests.

 When you deposit funds in a bank, that money is typically available for withdrawal whenever you need it.
 But that doesn’t mean all of your cash is actually in the bank’s immediate possession.
 Learn more about how this system works, why it stimulates the economy, and why you can still get your money when you need it.

 Fractional-reserve banking is the practice of holding a portion of customer deposits in bank reserves and lending out the remainder.
 Money that would otherwise be idle in bank accounts is circulated, and funds from small deposits are pooled to make loans.
 This system allows the bank to invest your money and still show the funds sitting in your account.
 It’s a core tenet of banking and one way to influence the supply of money and grow the economy.

 If the Federal Reserve wants to influence lending and money supply, one way is to change the reserve requirement.
-These changes have been relatively rare, but not they do happen.
-For instance, the Fed began paying interest on reserves in 2008, in response to the financial crisis.
+These changes have been relatively rare, but they do happen.
+For instance, the Fed began paying interest on reserves in 2008 in response to the financial crisis.
 This gave banks more incentive to hold excess in reserves, and overall reserve funds surged.